smborgesMobile/app-correios/README.md

 - **Coroutines**: For simplified asynchronous programming.
 - **Koin**: For dependency injection, providing a lightweight and easy-to-use solution.
 - **GitHub Actions**: We utilize GitHub Actions for CI/CD, which is responsible for signing, building, and ensuring code quality through static analysis.
+- **Multi-Module Architecture**: The app is structured into multiple modules to enhance code organization and separation of concerns.
+This approach facilitates better maintainability, scalability, and reusability of code across different parts of the application.
 - **Firebase**:
   - **Remote Configuration**: Manage and update your app's settings and appearance in real-time without requiring user updates.
 Ideal for A/B testing and feature toggling.
   - **Authentication**: Simplify user login with support for various authentication methods, including email/password, phone numbers, and social media accounts (e.g., Google, Facebook).